 Budget is something that you have some control over, but as you well know, you can’t always afford everything.
 Any security system will eventually be a compromise.

-What’s important is to make sure you are on the safe side of that compromise – that you choose a solution that fits your budget, but does not jeopardize the safety of your customers and staff.
+What’s important is to make sure you are on the safe side of that compromise – that you choose a solution that fits your budget, but does not jeopardise the safety of your customers and staff.

 Oftentimes, the right compromise is reached through well-defined requirements and efficient technical solutions, rather than the newest and most expensive gear.